UnivaCorporation/puppet-nfsmounts/README.md

     options: defaults,ro
 ```

-Optional attributes can be added to set the ownership/permisisons on the mount point, and perform a one-time (recursive) setting of the ownership/permissions of the mounted files.
+Optional attributes can be added to set the ownership/permisisons on the mount point, and perform a one-time (recursive) setting of the ownership/permissions of the mounted filesystem (data).
 This can be done by adding one or more of the following attributes to the previous example:

 ```
 classes: